anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-In building automation scenarios, a detached building or the basement of a building may be equipped with sensors, actuators, and controllers that are connected with each other in a local network but with only limited or no connectivity to a central building management system.
+In building automation scenarios, a detached building or the basement of a building may be equipped with sensors, actuators, and controllers that are connected to each other in a local network but with only limited or no connectivity to a central building management system.
 This problem may occur during installation time but also during operation.
 In such a situation a service technician collects the necessary data